angelobreyes/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 Welcome to the next step of osTicket installation!
-This tutorial outlines the post-install configuration of osTicket where we will create/configure the roles (Admin, Agents, Users, etc.), teams, permissions, and so on.
+This tutorial outlines the post-install configuration of osTicket where we will create/configure the roles (Admin, Agents, Users), teams, permissions, and etc.

 <br />